London Elektricity: History

 In 2007, London Elektricity won the BBC 1Xtra Xtra Bass award for best live act.
 London Elektricity's fourth album, Syncopated City was released in September 2008.
 The month before this marked his Essential Mix on BBC Radio 1.

 London Elektricity's fifth album, Yikes! was released in April 2011, followed by "Are We There Yet?" in November 2015.

+in 2019 Colman released Building Better Worlds, and in 2023 he stepped away from running Hospital Record entirely, and founded the Fast Soul Music label as a home for releasing his own music.
+2024 and 2025 saw a flurry of releases on Fast Soul Music, culminating in the release of the album Lunatics and Legends in November 2025, featuring collaborations with Catching Cairo, Dunk, Liane Carroll, Genesis Elijah, Danny Byrd, Jolliffe, Gentry, Stanley Colman, Anile, Zara Kershaw, Gentleman's Dub Club, DJ Marky, Makoto, Doktor and Elsa Esmeralda.